discourse/logster/README.md

 The concept is to have an embedded "exception reporting service" admins can view on live sites.

+Logs will be visible by default at `http://sitename.com/logs`, only dev mode is implemented now.

 ## Thanks

 Logster UI is built using [Ember.js](http://emberjs.com/)